markiantorno/Charcoal/README.md

 ### TODOs! (in no particular order)
 1. Stand alone unit and value fields if user wants to separate the text fields to display independantly. *This kinda works in a hacky way now, if you pass in a String format with just a first arg, or second arg, you get the desired effect...however, you need to assign a dummy observation to make it work.*
 2. Remove the need to call Charcoal.bind(Context ctx) to set the ```essence.xml``` file.
 This could probably be done with a preprocessor to set the filename as a variable or something along those lines.
-3. Maven upload. -> *In progress* following instructions here https://inthecheesefactory.com/blog/how-to-upload-library-to-jcenter-maven-central-as-dependency/en
+3. ~Maven upload. -> *In progress* following instructions here https://inthecheesefactory.com/blog/how-to-upload-library-to-jcenter-maven-central-as-dependency/en~
+* Maven upload hurts me to get working.
+Using jitpack instead for now.
 4. Add versioning tools to build.gradle file.
 5. ~~Fix some of the folder structure and naming to be more intuitive (ie, why is preferences a directory that holds controllers...)~~
 6. Improve the example application.